SILVER JAR OR JUG. VITORIA, 18TH-19TH CENTURIES.

 Reference: ZF1016

 Jug.
 Silver.
 Vitoria, 18th-19th centuries.
-With hallmarks and chipping marks, and ownership initials (TN).
-Published in Encyclopedia of Spanish and American Viceregal Silver.
-Bibliography: Fernández, Alejando; Munoa, Rafael; Rabasco, Jorge.
-“Encyclopedia of Spanish and American Viceregal Silver”.
-Second edition, corrected and increased.
+With hallmarks and engraving marks, and ownership initials (TN).
+Published in the Encyclopedia of Spanish and Viceroyal American Silver.
+Bibliography: Fernández, Alejandro; Munoa, Rafael; Rabasco, Jorge.
+“Encyclopedia of Spanish and Viceregal American Silver”.
+Second edition, corrected and expanded.
 Torreangulo Graphic Art, Madrid, 1985.
 Page 240; page 430, image 1472.
-Silver jug or jug in its color, with a circular foot decorated with moldings and a string of pearls, a semi-ovate belly on which, through a band of classicist architectural motifs, rise a curve, a step and a high neck with a concave profile.
-The mouth, with a sinuous layout and enhanced with another band of plant elements, presents an elevation towards the spout, and covers with a stopper or lid topped with a swan-shaped knob.
-The handle is a feline with a round shape, in an attitude of stalking towards the bird.
-Typologically, the piece follows neoclassical models, brought from Europe to Madrid and spread from this place.
-Likewise, it should be noted that the handle with a round figurative element is not entirely common, although examples are known in private collections of jugs with handles in the shape of a grotesque, lion, etc. The contrast marks it presents place the creation of the piece in Vitoria, at the hands of the silversmith Argandoña and with the faithful Maison contrast.
-Tomás de Argandoña has been active in the city between 1790 and 1810, while Maison has been dated between the 18th and 19th centuries.
+A silver jug or pitcher in its colour, with a circular base decorated with mouldings and a string of pearls, a semi-ovate belly on which, by means of a band of classicist architectural motifs, a curve, a step and a high neck with a concave profile rise.
+The mouth, with a sinuous outline and enhanced with another band of plant elements, has a rise towards the spout, and is covered with a lid or cover finished with a swan-shaped knob.
+The handle is a round feline, stalking the bird.
+Typologically, the piece follows neoclassical models, brought from Europe to Madrid and spread from there.
+It should also be noted that the handle with a round figurative element is not entirely common, although examples of jugs with handles in the form of a grotesque, lion, etc. are known in private collections.
+The hallmarks on it place the piece's production in Vitoria, by the hands of the silversmith Argandoña and with the faithful hallmark Maison.
+Tomás de Argandoña is believed to have been active in the city between 1790 and 1810, while Maison has been dated between the 18th and 19th centuries.
 Weight: 1100 grams.

 · Size: 14x12x31 cms.